SirEasternhouse/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-myfirstdeltion is the deletion of the directoty created in tmp 10-back is the script that sends you back to ypur previuod dir 11-lists creating a lists
+12-file-type shows the type of file it is